ValdikSS/GoodbyeDPI/README.md

- -1          enables all options, -f 2 -e 2 (most compatible mode, default) -2          enables all options, -f 2 -e 40 (better speed yet still compatible) -3          all options except fragmentation (best speed)
+ -1          enables all options, -f 2 -e 2 (most compatible mode, default) -2          enables all options, -f 2 -e 40 (better speed yet still compatible) -3          all options except HTTP fragmentation, -e 40 (even better speed) -4          all options except fragmentation (best speed)
 ```

 Try to run `goodbyedpi.exe` without any arguments first.
 If you can open blocked websites it means your ISP has DPI which can be circumvented.
 This is the slowest mode.

 Then try `goodbyedpi.exe -2`.
 It should be faster for HTTPS sites.
+Mode `-3` speed ups HTTP websites.

-Use `goodbyedpi.exe -3` if it works for your ISP's DPI.
+Use `goodbyedpi.exe -4` if it works for your ISP's DPI.
 This is the fastest mode but not compatible with every DPI.

 # How does it work